Haptigation-Student-Project/.github/README.md

-# .github Repository – Organization-wide Templates and Guidelines
+# Organization-wide Templates and Guidelines

 This repository provides organization-wide GitHub guidelines and templates.
 It includes community health files, standard issue and pull request templates, shared workflows, and the organization profile.
 Content in `.github` can apply to all repositories in the organization without being duplicated in each project.